sjbrown/misc_work/genesis/rules.md

 role, responsible for the melody.
 One will play the **Front** role, and often stands in the spotlight and interacts with the live audience.

-Decide who wants to play each role, then take a character sheet and fill in some of the blanks:
+Decide who will play each role, then take a character sheet and fill in some of the blanks:

  * write down your role on the character sheet